GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/buckleyLeverett/Example.rst

 Constitutive laws
 ------------------------------

 This benchmark example involves an immiscible, incompressible, two-phase model, whose fluid rheology and permeability are specified in the ``Constitutive`` section.
-The best approach to represent this fluid behavior in GEOSX is to use the **DeadOilFluid** model in GEOSX.
+The best approach to represent this fluid behavior in GEOS is to use the **DeadOilFluid** model in GEOS.

 .. literalinclude:: ../../../../../../../inputFiles/compositionalMultiphaseFlow/benchmarks/buckleyLeverettProblem/buckleyLeverett_base.xml
     :language: xml